 Here’s what’s included in this dashboard so you can get a handle on headcount.

-In the upper right you’ve got what I call the “walking around number”.
-It’s not anything that will help you make informed decision on anything.
+In the upper right, you’ve got what I call the “walking around the number”.
+It’s not anything that will help you make an informed decision on anything.
 But this is the stat that you would feel embarrassed if someone asked you and you didn’t know off the top of your head.
 Here it’s the total number of employees as of the current point in time.
 (EOP is shorthand for End of Period.
 Be precise in how you define things.
 More on this at the end.)

 Also, these two visuals are a great test run for your existing reporting and analytics capabilities.